nikita-sh/nikita-sh.github.io/src/content/post/new-site-who-dis.md

 ---
 title: "new site, who dis"
 publishDate: "16 june 2023"
-description: "this post exists purely because the site breaks if it doesnt exist"
+description: "this post exists purely because the site breaks if it doesnt"
 tags: ["example", "blog", "cool"]
 ---